 Explore both sides of the river east of the Tower of London, visit some historic riverside pubs and see other historic places such as Brunel’s Engine House.

-This is a great walk to do on a weekend, and there are plenty of opportunities for eating, drinking and resting along the way.
+This is a great, fairly short walk to do on a weekend, and there are plenty of opportunities for eating, drinking and resting along the way.

 This walk was written and first published in 2012.